 Following the advice of government authorities, many companies have decided to allow their employees to continue working from home in light of the recent coronavirus outbreak.

 While many employees are accustomed to working from home, for others it is a new experience and one that requires getting used to.
-If you are an employer who has allowed your workforce to work from home, how do you maintain effective communication and team spirit?
+If you are an employer who has allowed your workforce to work from home, how do you maintain effective employee communication and team spirit?

 While employees have different needs and expectations of their employer, as seen in The Benefits and Engagement Report, one thing every employee can agree on is the importance of communication.